 BooksScifi

-We Are Legion (We Are Bob) (Bobiverse book 1) by Dennis E. Taylor (book review)
+We Are Legion (We Are Bob) (Bobiverse book 1) by Dennis E. Taylor (book review).

-Bob Johansson is a happy man.
-He’s about to sell his company for millions of dollars and he’s at his favourite Science Fiction convention with his friends and colleagues.
-No partner, but he’s getting over the break-up with ‘she who will not be named’ just fine and he prefers his own company anyway.
-Now he’s signed up to be cryogenically frozen after his death, just to keep the good times going.
-Little did he expect he was a couple science presentations and a brief nap away from using his new investment.
+Bob Johansson is a cheerful man.
+Heโ€™s about to sell his company for millions of dollars, and heโ€™s at his favourite science fiction convention with friends and colleagues.
+No partner, but heโ€™s getting over the break-up with โ€˜she who will not be namedโ€™ just fine, and he prefers his own company anyway.
+Now heโ€™s signed up to be cryogenically frozen after his death, just to keep the good times going.
+Little did he expect he was a couple of science presentations and a brief nap away from using his new investment.

 Bob wakes up to a future where he is a replicant, a mind in a computer, solely owned by the faith-based government that has taken over parts of the former USA.
-Most replicants go insane, not able to process the change.
-Bob does not go insane, he wants to see what mysterious mission they are training him for.
+Most replicants go insane, not being able to process the change.
+Bob does not go insane; he wants to see what mysterious mission they are training him for.

 This series is very popular.
-The concepts are great.
-Are we still ourselves if we’re cryogenically frozen?
-How about if we’re uploaded into a computer system?
-Are the copies of the computer program that is us the same as us or are they separate individuals?
+The concepts are excellent.
+Are we still ourselves if weโ€™re cryogenically frozen?
+What happens to our identity if we are uploaded into a computer system?
+Are the copies of the computer program that are us the same as us, or are they separate individuals?
 The discussion on the nature of consciousness is weakened here by the fact that all people involved in the conversation are, in fact, Bob.
-We have one point of view from every character, with only minor blips of non-Bob’s throughout, which makes for a rather flat intellectual debate.
-The reader can’t know if Bob is still Bob in his uploaded form, as we have very little to compare it against and no one else’s perspective to draw from.
+We have one point of view from every character, with only minor blips of non-Bobs throughout, which makes for a rather flat intellectual debate.
+The reader cannot determine whether Bob remains the same in his uploaded form, since there is little to compare it to and no other perspectives available.

-I’ve been told this series is funny.
-It didn’t make me laugh.
-Clearly, I’m not the target demographic.
+Iโ€™ve been told this series is hilarious.
+It didnโ€™t make me laugh.
+Clearly, Iโ€™m not the target demographic.
 If you are interested in the project management of space exploration and survivor rescue from a dying Earth, give Bob a try.
-Perhaps you’ll get bonus points if you are over 30, a nerd and, preferably, male.
-I don’t know.
-I just know that I did not enjoy this book, and I won’t be going on to read the four sequels.
+Perhaps youโ€™ll get bonus points if you are over 30, a nerd, and, preferably, male.
+I donโ€™t know.
+I just know that I did not enjoy this book, and I wonโ€™t be going on to read the four sequels.

-If you want some old school, but modern, men-in-space-but-not-quite-space-opera check out ‘Old Man’s War’ by John Scalzi or ‘The Martian’ by Andy Weir and give this one a miss.
+If you want some old school but modern men-in-space-but-not-quite-space-opera, check out โ€˜Old Manโ€™s Warโ€™ by John Scalzi or โ€˜The Martianโ€™ by Andy Weir and give this one a miss.

 LK Richardson